Sabuj-Chowdhury/CarCloud-client/README.md

 ## 🙌 Acknowledgments

 This project was developed as part of an assignment for assessing technical and problem-solving skills.
 Special thanks to the reviewers for their guidance.

 ---

+## 📄 License

+This project is licensed under the MIT License.

+---